ODDDTechnologies/odddML/README.md

 # odddML

-A first itteration of a library that provides custom layers and Model templates implemented with the subclass API of Tensorflow 2.0.
-We are starting with some basic implementations and we are going to expand the library into a full distribution with a ton of our implementations until the end of 2020.
+A first iteration of a deep learning library that contains custom layers and Model templates implemented with the subclass API of Tensorflow 2.0.
+We are populating the library with some basic implementations and we aim to expand it into a full distribution with a ton of our implementations by the end of 2020.

 If you want to contribute feel free to ping me. nick@odddtech.com